 1-The Book of Life:

-The book of life is the book in which God records the names of every person who is going to be in Heaven.
-John writes about this book saying, “He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels” (Revelation 3:5).
-And he adds, “But there shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb’s book of life” (Revelation 21:27).
+“He who overcomes shall be clothed in white garments, and I will not blot out his name from the Book of Life; but I will confess his name before My Father and before His angels” (Revelation 3:5).

 2-The Book of Remembrance:

 The Lord wants us to know that every good deed doesn’t go unnoticed by Him (Matthew 10:42; Mark 9:41; Luke 6:23; Revelation 22:12).
-And this is why Jesus urges us to store up treasures of good works in heaven (Matthew 6:20).
+For this reason Jesus urges us to store up treasures of good works in heaven (Matthew 6:20).

 3- The book that holds a record of the sins of men: